openvinotoolkit/nncf/third_party_integration/huggingface_transformers/README.md

     Note that in all cases the training hyperparameters might have to be adjusted to accomodate the hardware you have available.

 4. While running with the `--nncf_config` option, the training scripts will output NNCF-wrapped model checkpoints instead of the regular ones.
 You may evaluate these checkpoints using the same command lines for training above, but with the`--do_train` key omitted.
-In order to export these checkpoints into ONNX format, further add `--to-onnx <path_to_output_onnx_file>` to your evaluation command line parameters.
+In order to export these checkpoints into ONNX format, further add `--to_onnx <path_to_output_onnx_file>` to your evaluation command line parameters.

 #Current best results: